divyachapan/microsoft-365-docs/microsoft-365/enterprise/use-microsoft-365-cdn-with-spo.md

 - You can configure a policy to exclude assets based on specified site classifications.
 For example, you can exclude all assets that are marked as "confidential" or "restricted", even if they're an allowed file type and are located in a public origin.

-#### Attributes and advantages of hosting assets in private origins

-- Private origins can only be used for SharePoint Online assets.

-- Users can only access the assets from a private origin if they have permissions to access the container.
-Anonymous access to these assets is prevented.

-- Assets in private origins must be referred from the SharePoint Online tenant.
-Direct access to private CDN assets doesn't work.

-- If you remove an asset from the private origin, the asset might continue to be available for up to an hour from the cache.
-But, links to the asset in the CDN are invalid within 15 minutes of the removal of the asset.

-- The default file types that are included for private origins are .gif, .ico, .jpeg, .jpg, .js, and .png.
-You can specify additional file types.

-- Just like with public origins, you can configure a policy to exclude assets that are identified by site classifications that you specify even if you use wildcards to include all assets within a folder or document library.

-For more information about why to use the Office 365 CDN, general CDN concepts, and other Microsoft CDNs you can use with your Office 365 tenant, see [Content Delivery Networks](content-delivery-networks.md).

 ### Default CDN origins

 Unless you specify otherwise, Office 365 sets up some default origins for you when you enable the Office 365 CDN.
 If you initially opt not to provision them, you can add these origins after you complete setup.
 Unless you understand the consequences of skipping the setup of default origins and have a specific reason for doing so, you should allow them to be created when you enable the CDN.

-Default private CDN origins:

-- \*/siteassets

 Default public CDN origins: